Premium IOL Cataract Surgery in Bangalore - See Near, Intermediate & Far Without Glasses

 Micro-incision (2- 3mm)

-A self-sealing incision is made at the corneal periphery.
-No blade contact with the visual axis.
+A self-sealing corneal incision is made at the periphery, avoiding any blade contact with the visual axis.

 04